Biomemetic Consciousness

 IIT, GNW, HOT, AST, and Predictive Processing emerge as special cases within the BMC framework.
 One theory, multiple perspectives unified.

-Computational Prototype
+Computational Engine

 Theory at a Glance